ki-preclinical-imaging-and-testing/science_data_kit/docs/roadmaps/active/roadmap_StreamlitToFlaskMigration_11.md

 The enhanced UI components with HTMX for dynamic updates, Alpine.js for client-side interactivity, rich preview capabilities for various file types, and responsive design for all components have significantly improved the user experience and set the stage for further enhancements in Phase 3 (User Experience Optimization).

-The next steps focus on completing the remaining low-priority features, implementing end-to-end tests, conducting performance benchmarks, and preparing for the User Experience Optimization phase.
+The next steps focus on completing the remaining low-priority features, implementing end-to-end tests for other critical paths, conducting performance benchmarks, and preparing for the User Experience Optimization phase.
+The implementation of end-to-end tests for the Chat interface represents significant progress in ensuring the reliability and functionality of this important feature.
 With continued progress, the Science Data Kit will achieve a more maintainable, user-friendly, and deployment-ready application that better serves the needs of scientific users.